How can you keep your personal property exempt from seizure in Michigan?

 This section of the Michigan Code outlines what personal property a creditor cannot take from you to satisfy a debt.
 Even if a creditor has a judgment against you, this property cannot be taken from you.
 If one tries, you will want to talk to an attorney right away to protect your rights.
 There are exempt funds if they are related to social security or other protected categories.
 A lien cannot be placed on these funds.

 Personal Property Protection Under the US Bankruptcy Code

-US Bankruptcy laws can also be used to keep your personal property exempt from seizure and out of the bankruptcy estate.
-When you file a bankruptcy petition for either a Chapter 7 Bankruptcy Michigan or a Chapter 13 Bankruptcy Michigan, you are covered by the automatic stay.
+US Bankruptcy laws can also keep your personal property exempt from seizure and out of the bankruptcy estate.
+You are covered by the automatic stay when you file a bankruptcy petition for either a Chapter 7 Bankruptcy Michigan or a Chapter 13 Bankruptcy Michigan.
 The automatic stay prevents a creditor from taking any action to collect on a debt once a debtor files a bankruptcy case.
-The filing of a bankruptcy and the resulting automatic stay would provide immediate protection against losing your property.
+Filing bankruptcy and the resulting automatic stay would provide immediate protection against losing your property.

 Also, the US Bankruptcy Code provides exemptions for your personal property.
 When it comes to personal property, the federal code provides the following personal property exemptions:

 - $4,000 worth of equity in your motor vehicle;